DigitecGalaxus/thinclient-base/kernel-updates/README.md

 This folder contains logic to fetch the latest kernels for the current ubuntu major version from the upstream netbootxyz repository and upload them to our netboot server.
 The [yaml-parser.sh](yaml-parser.sh) file is based on https://gist.github.com/pkuczynski/8665367.

-The script `get-kernel-updates.sh` uploads the kernels to the kernels folder on the netboot server and creates a directory with the kernel version.
+The script `get-kernel-updates.sh` uploads the kernels to the kernels folder on the storage account and creates a directory with the kernel version.
 It uploads the kernel itself as well as the initrd to this folder.
 It also creates the `latest-kernel-version.json` when there is a newer kernel available.

 The kernel version can be determined with the command